-Arc welding and wire arc based additive manufacturing or WAAM techniques are attracting interest from the manufacturing industry because of their potential to fabricate large metal components with low cost and short production lead time.
-This process exists alongside other high deposition rate metal AM technologies such as powder and wire based DED.
+Arc welding and wire arc additive manufacturing or WAAM techniques are attracting interest from the manufacturing industry because of their potential to fabricate large metal components with low cost and short production lead time.
+This process exists alongside other high deposition rate metal AM technologies such as powder and wire-based DED.
 While these use either laser or an electron beam as energy source to melt a metal powder or wire, WAAM technologies melt metal wire using an electric arc.

 A recently published paper introduced wire arc additive manufacturing (WAAM) techniques, reviewed mechanical properties of additively manufactured metallic components, summarized the development in process planning, sensing and control of WAAM, and finally provided recommendations for future work.

 The research indicates that the mechanical properties of additively manufactured materials, such as titanium alloy, are comparable to cast or wrought material.
 It has also been found that twin-wire WAAM has the capability to fabricate intermetallic alloys and functional graded materials.
 The paper concluded that WAAM is a promising alternative to traditional subtractive manufacturing for fabricating large expensive metal components.
 On the basis of current trends, the future outlook will include automated process planning, monitoring, and control for WAAM process.